 In addition to the country’s avian wonders, the ancient history of Cambodia is entirely fascinating and has left us with the “eight wonder of the world,” the incomparable Angkor Wat.
 We’ll visit this and other lesser-known ancient wonders on our two-week itinerary, which weaves its way from the modern cities of Siem Reap and Phnom Penh through the ancient Angkorian ruins and remote villages of the rural north.

 We are very pleased to partner with the Sam Veasna Center (SVC) for this tour.
 SVC is a Cambodian non-profit conservation organization whose goal is to provide alternative sustainable livelihoods from ecotourism for the communities that live in and around critical conservation areas.
 The ecolodges that we’ll use are a direct result of SVC’s efforts and help to conserve Cambodia’s riches by providing employment for the local guides, cooks, and support staff for our tour.
 A portion of your tour fee goes to support these conservation and community development efforts.

-To check out photos from our recent scouting trip to Cambodia click here.
+To check out photos from our recent tour and past scouting trip to Cambodia click here.